Criticism of Electronic Arts: Treatment of employees

 In the video game industry, it is not uncommon for publishers and developers to have employees work extra hours near the last few weeks or months of the development cycle to make sure a game is released on time, often unpaid as such workers are classified as exempt from overtime pay; this is commonly known as "crunch time".
-In 2004, Electronic Arts was criticized for employees working extraordinarily long hours, up to 100 hours per week, as a routine practice rather than during the "crunch time" period.
+In 2004, EA was criticized for employees working extraordinarily long hours, up to 100 hours per week, as a routine practice rather than during the "crunch time" period.
 Erin Hoffman, the fiancée of an EA employee, posted an "EA Spouse" blog anonymously as a "disgruntled spouse" in 2004, describing some of the worktime demands EA had made of her fiancé, such as "The current mandatory hours are 9 a.m. to 10 p.m.—seven days a week—with the occasional Saturday evening off for good behavior (at 6:30 PM)."

 Hoffman's blog went viral and brought awareness of this "crunch culture" to the forefront of the industry.
 Two class action lawsuits were filed against EA by employees.
 The first was filed originally in 2004 by video game artists looking to be compensated for unpaid overtime.
 EA settled with the class for US$15.6 million by 2006.
 In addition to the settlement funds, EA reclassified several of the low-level developers into hourly-rate schedules to qualify for overtime in the future, but forgoing company stock options.
 A second suit was brought against EA by programmers, and was similarly settled in 2006 for US$14.9 million.
 Additionally, Hoffman's blog led a general trend across the game industry to address the matter of crunch time, though as of 2015 it remains a significant industry issue.